apache/accumulo-website/contributor/index.md

-Use the following steps, original derived from Apache Kafka's [simple contributor workflow][1].
+Use the following steps, original derived from Apache Kafka's [simple contributor workflow][kafka].

-To be specific, let's consider a contributor wanting to work on a fix for the Jira issue ACCUMULO-12345 that affects 1.5.0 release.
+To be specific, let's consider a contributor wanting to work on a fix for the Jira issue ACCUMULO-12345 that affects 1.8.0 release.

 1. Ensure you configured Git with your information